mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 I'm excluding some costs for this comparison that I consider negligible:

-* I exclude the frictional costs involved in acquiring Siacoin.
-To use Sia, the user must convert fiat currency to a mainstream cryptocurrency such as Bitcoin or Ethereum, then trade that cryptocurrency for Siacoin.
+* I exclude the frictional costs of acquiring Siacoin.
+  * To use Sia, the user must convert fiat currency to a mainstream cryptocurrency such as Bitcoin or Ethereum, then trade that cryptocurrency for Siacoin.
 Each conversion and coin transfer incurs a small frictional cost.
+* I exclude per-request costs.
-* For traditional storage providers, I'm neglecting per-request costs, which some providers charge, but generally account for \<1% of costs in normal usage.
+  * Some traditional providers charge fees per HTTP request, but these charges generally account for \<1% of costs in normal usage.

 ### Upload bandwidth is inexpensive

 One surprising result was how inexpensive upload bandwidth was.
-For the real data and best-case tests, upload bandwidth was around $0.40-$0.70 per TB of file data uploaded (I'll explain the inexact numbers [below](#cost-accounting-is-unreliable)).
+For the [real data](/load-test-2) and [best-case tests](/load-test-3), upload bandwidth was around $0.40-$0.70 per TB of file data uploaded.

 This isn't exciting in itself because cloud providers typically charge zero for inbound data transfers.
 It does, however, bode well for download bandwidth costs.
-I didn't measure downloads in this test, but if they're within even an order of magnitude of upload bandwidth, it would give Sia a huge price advantage over traditional storage providers:
+I didn't measure downloads in this test, but if they're within even an order of magnitude of upload bandwidth, it would give Sia a huge price advantage over traditional storage providers, most of whom charge a premium for bandwidth:

 |                                                                          | Amazon S3<br>(Standard) | GCS Nearline | Azure | Backblaze B2 |
 |-----------------------------------------|---------------------------|-------------------|--------|------------------|